CrossR/vim-fhicl/README.md

 " Remap the swap back function with the following.
 " Replace <BS> with the correct bind. nmap <BS> <Plug>vim-fhiclSwapToPrevious

+" Remap the search include function with the following.
+" Replace <leader>-i with the correct bind. nmap <leader>-i <Plug>vim-fhiclFindIncludes

 ```